-Layla: Could we think about the scholarship like reparations for the harm Rhodes did?
-I might feel better about it if I took that perspective.
+"Could we think about the scholarship like reparations for the harm Rhodes did?"
+Layla asked.
+"I might feel better about it if I took that perspective."

-Ayanna: You could.
-You've already accepted scholarship money from the College, and that money is tainted by slavery and racism, too.
-Back in the early days, enslaved people fed students and did a lot of other labor to help the campus function smoothly.
+"You could..."
+Ayanna conceded.
+"You've already accepted scholarship money from the College, and that money is tainted by slavery and racism, too."
+She gestured towards the window, where the lights of campus twinkled brightly against the darkness of the night.
+"Back in the early days, enslaved people fed students and did a lot of other labor to help the campus function smoothly."

-Layla: Yeah, good point.
-And the scholarship is going to go somewhere no matter what I decide.
-Why shouldn't I be the one to get the benefit of the prestige of being a Rhodes Scholar?
+"Yeah, good point," Layla agreed.
+"And the scholarship is going to go somewhere no matter what I decide.
+Why shouldn't I be the one to get the benefit of the prestige of being a Rhodes Scholar?"

-Ayanna: But the Rhodes Scholarship is only so prestigious in the United States because the majority of people here have no idea what kinds of atrocities Cecil Rhodes committed, right?
-I mean, do you remember ever learning about him in high school history?
+Ayanna frowned.
+"But the Rhodes Scholarship is only so prestigious in the United States because the majority of people here have no idea what kinds of atrocities Cecil Rhodes committed, right?
+I mean, do you remember ever learning about him in high school history?"

-Layla: No, not even in AP World History.
+"No," Layla acknowledged.
+"Not even in AP World History."

-Narrator: The two women sat in silence for a moment, pondering Layla's options.
+The two women sat in silence for a moment, pondering Layla's options.

-Ayanna: Just think about it, okay?
-Don't let the prestige of it all seduce you.
+"Just think it through carefully, okay?"
+Ayanna said as she got up.
+"Don't let the prestige of it all seduce you."

-Narrator: The two women said goodnight, and Layla slumped back down onto her bed.
+The two women said goodnight, and Layla slumped back down onto her bed.

-Layla (pondering to herself): It does seem like the Rhodes Trust is putting in a lot of effort to engage critically with Rhodes's legacy and make concrete changes to the scholarship program.
+It does seem like the Rhodes Trust is putting in a lot of effort to engage critically with Rhodes's legacy and make concrete changes to the scholarship program, Layla pondered.
 But is it enough, and do I want to be part of that effort?
 It's a once-in-a-lifetime opportunity.
 Why shouldn't I take it, given all that my family has gone through?
 Or would I just be contributing to the brown-washing of Rhodes's legacy, flaunting his name and letting them take credit for accepting me?
 Should I apply, or should I refuse the opportunity?
-What does it look like for me to live out my values and my heritage authentically and responsibly? ■
+What does it look like for me to live out my values and my heritage authentically and responsibly?